-The change in fair value of our contingent consideration for the earnout payment on the NEPSI Acquisition resulted in a gain of \$ 5.9 million in the year ended March 31, 2022.
-The change in the fair value of our contingent consideration for the earnout payment on the NEPSI Acquisition resulted in a loss of \$3.0 million in the year ended March 31, 2021.
-The change in the fair value was primarily driven by the change in our stock price, which is a key valuation metric.
+The change in fair value of our contingent consideration for the earnout payment on the NEPSI acquisition resulted in a loss of \$ 0.1 million in fiscal 2022.
+The change in the fair value of our contingent consideration for the earnout payment on the NEPSI acquisition resulted in a gain of \$5.9 million in fiscal 2021.
+The change in the fair value was primarily driven by the change in our stock price and assumptions on likelihood of achieving revenue targets.